rufus-lang/rufus/doc/rdr/nnnn-exported-identifiers.md

 ### Option 2

-Extend the approach in Option 1 to include module names.
+Extend the approach in Option 1 to include module identifiers.
 Modules that start with an `_` or a lowercase letter are only accessible within the package.
 All other modules are externally accessible.
 This makes the privacy mechanism uniform and eliminates the need to special-case `internal` directories.

 A public module called `Math` with a public `Pi` constant and a private `float`
 constant: